Mostafa1Jamal1/alx-low_level_programming/0x00-hello_world/README.md

 3-name > is an executable file that compiles a C file and creates an executable named cisfun.
 - The C file name will be saved in the variable $CFILE

-4-puts.c > is a C program that prints exactly "Programming is like building a multilingual puzzle, followed by a new line.
+4-puts.c > is a C program that prints exactly "Programming is like building a multilingual puzzle, followed by a new line.(with <puts>)

+5-printf.c > is a C program that prints exactly with proper grammar, but the outcome is a piece of art,, followed by a new line. (with <printf>)